 This is a leadership position for a communicative and deadline-oriented problem-solver.
 The audio director sets the pace for the rest of the team and has to have a great sense of time and resource management, as well as be calm and hardworking under pressure.
 No resting on laurels—this is a great job for someone who can keep many different balls in the air and never stops looking for ways to improve workflow.

-This is an in-house position with a salary and benefits.
+This is typically a full-time position with a salary and benefits.
 As with most video game industry roles, production cycles are extremely influential on work hours and environment.
-At the very start of a project, the job might resemble a typical office nine-to-five; in deadline crunch-time, however, the audio director might work nine to twelve hours per day, and likely through weekends.
+At the very start of a project, the job might resemble a typical office nine-to-five; in deadline crunch-time, however, the audio director might work nine–12 hours per day, through weekends, and from home.